 Tennessee Chattanooga ACT

-RHD’s assertive community treatment (ACT) program in Chattanooga, TN, is a transformative initiative backed by the Hamilton County Sheriff’s Office.
-By providing opportunities for housing support, treatment, and support services to program participants, it is a crucial lifeline for homeless adults dealing with frequent incarcerations, hospital visits, and ongoing crises due to severe mental illness.
+RHD’s Assertive Community Treatment (ACT) program in Chattanooga, TN, is a transformative initiative providing comprehensive services to vulnerable Hamilton County residents.
+The program offers housing support, treatment, and support services to homeless adults struggling with frequent incarcerations, hospital visits, and ongoing crises due to severe mental illness.

-The ACT staff goes beyond treatment; they instill hope, forge connections, and nurture resilience.
-Our registered nurses, peer support specialists, co-occurring disorder specialists, and psychiatrists take a holistic approach to meeting participants’ needs.
-The case managers are the steady guides, breaking down barriers, empowering individuals, and bridging understanding between tenants and property owners.
-By gently leading lives through challenges, Tennessee Chattanooga ACT shows that with support, futures can be rebuilt, and dreams can find their way back.
+ACT staff go beyond treatment—they instill hope, forge connections, and nurture resilience.
+Our team includes registered nurses, peer support specialists, co-occurring disorder specialists, and psychiatrists who take a holistic approach to meeting participants’ needs.
+Case managers serve as steady guides, breaking down barriers, empowering individuals, and bridging understanding between tenants and property owners.
+Through gentle guidance, Chattanooga ACT demonstrates that with proper support, futures can be rebuilt and dreams reclaimed.

 Click here for the Tennessee Chattanooga ACT referral form.